How to Start a Blog From Scratch Course Day Three

 - What are you hoping to share with this blog?
 Recipes, DIY tips, Travel itineraries, reviews of your favorite things?
 Pick a topic to start with.

-Pick at least one main topic for your blog, and then everything can focus around that.
+Pick at least one main topic for your blog, and then everything can focus on and about that.
 As an example, our blog is focused on Disney Vacations.
-So, we include Walt Disney World, Disneyland, Disney Cruises, Stuff to buy for vacation, etc. But we also write about Disney movie nights, Disney recipes and Disney home décor.
+So, we include Walt Disney World, Disneyland, Disney Cruises, Stuff to buy for vacation, etc. But we also write about Disney movie nights, Disney recipes, and Disney home décor.
 Because people who like Disney Vacations probably also like Disney things to do at home.
+Write a List of 100 Things to write about that support the main topic of your blog.

 Starting a Blog | Things to Remember when Writing